Housing Element

 Help more families afford a home

-by riley, about 3 years ago
+by riley, over 3 years ago

 As a young family who recently bought a home in Danville, we found it extraordinarily difficult to secure a home with intense competition over a severely limited number of homes all around the Bay Area.
 Many of our friends are also struggling to purchase a home as prices soar well beyond the reach of most California families.
 Often buyers are competing with dozens of other offers while needing to go over asking price.